GregariousMammal/Main-Site/content/clients/coralogix.md

 - logging
 ---

 Coralogix automatically clusters millions of log records back into their patterns and finds connections between those patterns to form the baseline flows of each software individually, thus helping companies to get a hold of their log data and proactively solve their production problems.
-We contribute regular articles to their blog.
+We contributed regular articles to their blog.